-High beams are turned on, and either the vehicle is not equipped with Auto High Beam, or Auto High-Beam is turned off.
+High beams are turned on and the Auto High Beam setting is turned off.

 High beams are currently turned on, and Auto High Beam is ready to turn off the high beams if light is detected in front of Model S.